 - Before Winter Break: Deadline to Select Music

 The cost involved for students is relatively minor.
 All fees may be paid by check, cash, or with money from the student’s Orchestra Account.
-Each performer owes $6 for each event for which they are registered.
-In most cases, money may be withdrawn from student accounts.
+Each performer owes $8 for each event for which they are registered.

 Why Participate in S&E Contest?

 Solo & Ensemble Contest is the perfect opportunity for students to grow, not only musically, but by setting a goal and striving towards perfection.
 The contest provides motivation for students as they prepare their selected piece for performance in front of a judge who analyzes the performance and provides quality feedback for the student to improve.
 The performance is an authentic artistic process in that the performer knows of the coming performance date, selects music, works out challenging parts in the music, and then polishes any aspect of their performance.